briantopping/freeipa-operator/README.md

 ## Tooling and Dependencies

-The operator is based on Kubebuilder and Bazel.
+The operator is based on Kubebuilder.
 The container itself comes from the FreeIPA Container project.

 Dependencies for the project are provided by `dep`. `dep ensure` will bring in the vendor directory based on the `Gopkg.toml` file at the root of the project.
-At some point, this should not be necessary for non-developer builds as Bazel will be configured in `WORKSPACE` to pull the dependencies.
-Changes to the dependencies will use a combination of `dep ensure` and Gazelle to update the Bazel builds.

 ## Building

-Until the Bazel build is finished, use the `Makefile` for tasks like generating files in `config` and `pkg/apis`:
 * `make generate` - Will create the CRDs and deepcopy routines.
 This is good if you want to run from your IDE debugger.
 * `make install` - Install the generated CRD to the current cluster context.
 * `make run` - This will run the controller against the cluster currently configured in your `~/.kube/config`.
 In this case,